 I was walking Rosie, a happy, well-socialized 9-month old Chocolate Lab through my neighborhood when she uncharacteristically barked and stiffened.
 I could tell that something had spooked her even before I looked up to see a man with a big hat and huge sunglasses working on his mountain bike in his front yard.
 Luckily, he was unfazed by her reaction, and even more luckily, he was dog savvy and kind.
 He immediately removed his hat and glasses, knelt down and said to Rosie, “Hey, there, I’m not really that scary am I?” in a calm, cheerful voice.
 She responded by wagging enthusiastically from the shoulders back and greeting him in her usual, friendly way.

-It was the second time in two days that Rosie had been startled by someone who previously would not have bothered her, so I knew that she was entering a new developmental period that is common as puppies approach a year of age.
+It was the second time in two days that Rosie had been startled by someone who previously would not have bothered her, so I knew that she was entering a new developmental fear period that is common as puppies approach a year of age.
 Many young dogs become more fearful of new people and new things than they were as puppies.
 My mentor, Patricia B. McConnell, Ph.D. half-jokingly called it “Juvenile Onset Shyness” because so many sociable dogs become a little nervous as they emerge from puppyhood and enter adolescence.

-If your adolescent dog suddenly seems a little skittish, but has previously been more confident, it is likely that your dog is just entering a normal developmental period during which new things (and even not-so-new things) seem scary even though they didn’t used to.
+If your adolescent dog suddenly seems a little skittish, but has previously been more confident, it is likely that your dog is just entering a normal developmental fear period during which new things (and even not-so-new things) seem scary even though they didn’t used to.
 It’s so useful for guardians to know that this stage is temporary and that it is completely normal.
 Within a few months, your dog is likely to be just as social and happy about whatever the world brings his way as he was when he was a puppy.
 (If your puppy always found the world to be a scary place, he will most likely continue to be cautious or fearful as an adult, but he may be even more so in adolescence.)

-Talk in a relaxed, cheerful way to him, perhaps saying, “Yes, that’s a really loud truck, isn’t it?
-Oh, look, there it goes down the road.”
+Talk in a relaxed, cheerful way to your dog, perhaps saying, Yes, that’s a really loud truck, isn’t it?
+Oh, look, there it goes down the road.
 Obviously, your dog won’t know what you are saying, but your normal conversational tone of voice can help your dog calm down.

 If your dog wants to be near you, feel free to pet him or play with him.
 You want him to come to you when he needs to feel more secure.
-There is no need to worry that you are reinforcing his fears.
+There is no need to worry that you are reinforcing your dogs fears.
 You are just providing comfort, as you should.